GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/protocol.md

 // @design kiniry Determine what the BS token should be.

-2. *Ballot Printing* The BPS, on consuming the anonymous BS Token, produces an unmarked paper Ballot which V takes.
+2. *Ballot Printing* The BPS, on consuming the anonymous BS Token, produces an unmarked paper Ballot B which V takes.

 2.a.
 Ballots can either be printed on-demand (what is called a
      Ballot-on-Demand system) or, with a sufficiently small set of